DiogoFerrari/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---
 <div align="justify">
 Welcome to my website!
-I am a political methodologist and comparativist with expertise in OECD and Latin America countries.
+I am a <b>political methodologist</b> and <b>comparativist</b> with expertise in OECD and Latin America countries.
 My research interests lie on the intersection of political methodology, micro- and macro-foundations political behavior, and the comparative political economy of distributive politics.
 My work is published or forthcoming at a number of journals, including <i>Political Analysis</i> and <i>Publius</i>.
 You can find a sample of my published and current working papers <a href="/publication/">here<a>.<br> <br>

 My research in political methodology focuses on machine learning, semi-parametric Bayesian statistics, and computational methods.
 In particular, I have worked with hierarchical semi-parametric models for density estimation and to deal with latent interactive effects in experimental and observational studies in comparative analyses.
 See more details <a href="/research/">here<a>.<br> <br>